lbryio/lbry.com/content/bounty/typos-and-edits.md

 This includes everything from low-level help messages or comments in code to the copy of the website itself.

-Please initiate a pull-request on GitHub to receive this bounty.
+Please initiate a pull request on GitHub to receive this bounty.